Evan Longoria: 2011

+During the 2011 season Longoria missed 30 games to start the year.
 On September 28, 2011, Longoria hit a walk-off home run in extra innings against the New York Yankees to give the Rays an 8–7 victory, and more importantly, a spot in the playoffs.
 Earlier in the month, the Rays were facing a deficit of nine games in the wild card race to the Boston Red Sox.
 However, an epic collapse of the Red Sox, where they went 7–20 in the final games of the year, and a surge of the Rays, allowed them to overtake the Red Sox and eliminate them on the final day of the regular season.
 Longoria's home run came just three minutes after the Red Sox suffered a walk-off loss to the Baltimore Orioles.

 2012

 On April 30, 2012, Longoria suffered a partially torn hamstring after sliding to second base when being caught stealing.
-His injury placed him on the 60-day disabled list as Longoria was expected to miss from 6–8 weeks.
+His injury placed him on the 60-day disabled list.
 He missed 13 weeks and returned to the lineup on August 7, 2012.
 In the 85 games Longoria missed, the Rays earned a record of 41–44.
 The rest of the season, the Rays were 49–28, for a 63.6% winning percentage.

 On October 3, 2012, Longoria finished off the 2012 season with three home runs in the final game.

-On November 26, 2012, Longoria was signed to a six-year, $100 million contract extension that could keep him in Tampa Bay through 2018.
+On November 26, 2012, Longoria was signed to a six-year, $100 million contract extension that could have kept him in Tampa Bay through 2018.

 2013

 On August 19, 2013, Longoria hit his 25th home run of the season, giving him his fourth 25-homer season, which tied him with Carlos Peña for the most such seasons in Tampa Bay history.

 Longoria drove in his 500th career RBI after hitting a sacrifice fly vs. the New York Yankees on June 20, 2013, to plate Sean Rodriguez.
-He also hit two home runs in the 8-3 win.
+He also hit two home runs in the 8–3 win.

-Longoria hit two home runs on September 25, 2013 against the Yankees at Yankee Stadium.
+Longoria hit two home runs on September 25, 2013, against the Yankees at Yankee Stadium.
 These home runs gave him No. 30 and No. 31 on the year, also giving him his third career season with 30 home runs.
 The Rays won the game 8–3.

 During the 2013 American League Wild Card tie-breaker game vs. the Texas Rangers, Longoria hit a two-run home run in the third inning.
 It would eventually be the go-ahead run, giving the Rays a fourth playoff berth in franchise history.

 Some of his 2013 highlights included playing in the most games of his career with 160; he missed two with a foot injury.
 He had a walk-off home run vs. the San Diego Padres on May 11 when the Rays were down, 6–7.
 It was his first walk-off home run since the Game 162 walk-off against the New York Yankees in 2011.